xiaoh11/bravo_data_prep/README.md

     1. Install external tools
     1. Download external data
 1. Collect data to be processed into convenient location.
-1. Modify nextflow configs to match paths on your system.
+1. Modify nextflow configs to match paths on your system or cluster.
 1. Run nextflow workflows

 ## Input Data